embrace-io/embrace-docs/content/unity/integration/configure-embrace.md

 # Configure the Android platform

-On Android, Unity builds are handled by gradle.
-Unity has already given us ways to customize the gradle configuration via templates accessible from the `Player Settings` menu.
+On Android, Unity builds are handled by Gradle.
+Unity has already given us ways to customize the Gradle configuration via templates accessible from the `Player Settings` menu.

 # Unity 2019 and Newer

-{{< image src="/docs/images/unity-android-gradle-templates.png" alt="Image showing how to customize the Unity gradle templates" caption="The gradle template customization features in Unity." width="700" height="452" >}}
+{{< image src="/docs/images/unity-android-gradle-templates.png" alt="Image showing how to customize the Unity Gradle templates" caption="The Gradle template customization features in Unity." width="700" height="452" >}}

 If your project already modifies these files, then apply the changes below to your existing files.
 If you do not customize the template currently, add a customization and then modify them as described below.